 The end of the discount period

 This discount stops once the property is furnished or occupied.
 If your property is unfurnished and still undergoing structural work when the discount expires, you will be charged full Council Tax.
-If the property has been empty for a period over 2 years, an extra 50% levy will be applied to the Council Tax, which may increase the longer the property is left empty.
+If the property has been empty for a period over 2 years, an extra 100% levy will be applied to the Council Tax, which may increase the longer the property is left empty.

 How do I claim this discount?

 Before this discount is awarded we will need information from you about the work that is required to the property.

 Complete a form as soon as you know when structural work will commence.
 Please include an address, telephone number and email address where we may contact you, as we may need to see inside the property.

 It is important that full information and supporting evidence is supplied as part of the application as this helps us to see the nature and extent of the work required.
 Supporting evidence can be a qualified surveyor’s report, builder’s schedule of work, details of planning application or in the case of a fire, flooding or subsidence, the insurance reports.